-- During the 1984 Presidential debates, Democratic nominee Walter Mondale repeatedly made an issue of Reagan's age (he was, and remains, the oldest President in U.S. history), and repeatedly implied that Reagan's old age made him less capable.
+- During the 1984 Presidential debates, Democratic nominee Walter Mondale repeatedly made an issue of Reagan's age (he was the oldest President in U.S. history at the time; only to be outdone eventually in 2016 by Donald Trump), and repeatedly implied that Reagan's old age made him less capable.
 Finally, when a reporter asked Reagan himself about the age issue, Reagan responded: "I am not going to make age an issue of this campaign.
 I am not going to exploit, for political purposes, my opponent's youth and inexperience."
 Reagan then calmly took a sip of water.
 Even Mondale cracked up.

 - Looking back, Mondale says this was the moment he realized he'd lost.

 - A lot of Ronald Reagan moments, really.
 Particularly his Soviet-themed jokes.

 - At one point, he was being interviewed by ABC News White House Correspondent Sam Donaldson, who was trying to corner him.
 When Donaldson asked Reagan if he was to be blamed in any way for the major recession that started years ago, Reagan replied, " Yes, because for many years I was a Democrat."